Gemini-Commerce/js-client-product-configurator/README.md

-# product_configurator_service
+# @gemini-commerce/js-client-product-configurator

-ProductConfiguratorService - JavaScript client for product_configurator_service
+GeminiCommerceJsClientProductConfigurator - JavaScript client for @gemini-commerce/js-client-product-configurator
 ## Introduction

 This comprehensive guide will equip you with the knowledge to integrate and leverage our Product Configurator Service in your applications.